-There’s no way to determine exactly what salary you can expect, because many factors influence the salaries offered by a company.
-One of the main factors which influences salary is location.
+There’s no way to determine exactly what salary you can expect because many factors influence the salaries offered by a company.
+One of the main factors that influence salary is location.
 The average UX/UI designer in San Francisco can earn an average of over $105,000 per year, whereas the average designer in Atlanta, Georgia, can expect to earn around the national average of $90,000 per year.

 The amount you earn will also depend on the type of designer you want to be.
 UX designers, for example, can expect to earn an average of almost $98,000, whereas UI designers can expect to earn an average of around $90,000 each year.
 Further, your salary will depend on your experience — the more experience you have, the higher your salary will be.

 Some UX/UI designers choose to work as a freelancer, rather than working in an office.
 These engagements can pay hundreds of dollars per hour if you have a lot of experience, but most starters with only some experience can charge around $50 per hour of work.